Swiss Avenue - The Evolution Of A Grand Experiment

 Munger’s building restrictions stipulated that the homes on Swiss Avenue had to be at least two stories in height, the exteriors constructed of brick or masonry, they were not permitted to face a side street, and each residence had to cost at least $10,000 to build, a hefty sum at the time.
 No home could be constructed ‘on spec’, all houses had to be built and occupied by their intended residents.

 Prominent Dallas families embraced the concept, they hired nationally renowned architects to design and build their showplaces.
-These included Bertram Hill, Lang & Witchell, Charles Bulger, Hal Thompson, Marion Fooshee, C.P.
+These included Bertram Hill, Lang & Witchell, Charles Bulger, Hal Thomson, Marion Fooshee, C.P.
 Sites, Marshall Barnett, and W.H.
 Reeves, among others.

 In 1973, Swiss Avenue was designated as Dallas’ first historic district.
 On March 28, 1974, it was listed on the National Register of Historic Places, and is an official Dallas Landmark District.